Uschi Obermaier: Autobiography

 The authorized biography of Obermaier's life, High Times, was written by Obermaier and Olaf Kraemer.
 The book reached third place on the best seller list and stayed there for five months.

-This biography was adapted into a biographical film, Eight Miles High (original German title: Das wilde Leben).
+The biography was adapted into a biographical film, Eight Miles High (original title in Das wilde Leben).
 The controversial movie was directed by Achim Bornhak and released in February 2007.
 The movie was reclassified by distributors from PG 16 to PG 12 and reached number ten at the box office.
 The aggregate film review website Metacritic awarded it a score of 32 out of 100, based on 10 reviews.

 Later life

-Uschi Obermaier was granted American citizenship.
-She lived in Topanga Canyon near Los Angeles, and works as a jewellery designer.
-Today, she lives on the Algarve coast, Portugal.
+Obermaier was granted American citizenship.
+She lived in Topanga Canyon near Los Angeles, and worked as a jewellery designer.
+As of 2021, she lives on the Algarve coast, Portugal.